ChibaneLilaAI/Motores/README.md

 # Anomaly Detection in Motor images

 ## Project Objective:
-The objective is to identify the images that contain anomalies.
+The objective is to identify the images that contain anomalies that could be:
+✅  Missing part

+✅  Wrong part

+✅  Wrong part color

+✅  Damaged part

+✅  Poor cable fixing

+✅  Lost object in the assembly etc.

 ## Solution Overview